1967 Copa Perú

-The 1967 Copa Perú season (Copa Perú 1967) is the promotion tournament of Peruvian football.
+The 1967 Copa Perú season (Copa Perú 1967) was the promotion tournament of Peruvian football.

 In this tournament after many qualification rounds, each one of the 24 political departments of Peru qualifies a team.
 Those teams, plus the team relegated from the First Division at the end of the previous season, play in two more rounds.
 Finally six of the clubs qualify for the Final round, staged in Lima (the capital).

+Alfonso Ugarte de Chiclín was crowned champion after defeating CNI of Iquitos 3–2 in the final matchday of the Final Hexagonal.

 As a result of the Peru Cup, four teams were promoted to play in 1967 Torneo Descentralizado, which had been expanded from 10 to 14 teams/clubs.